raivo-otp/ios-application/README.md

 ## Security

 If you discover a security vulnerability, we would like to know about it so we can take steps to address it as quickly as possible.
-Please contact us at `security[at]finnwea[dot]com`.
+Please refer to the [security policy](https://github.com/tijme/raivo/blob/master/PRIVACY.md) for information on reporting vulnerabilities.

+## Privacy

+Raivo does not collect personally identifiable information in any way.
+Please refer to the [privacy policy](https://github.com/tijme/raivo/blob/master/PRIVACY.md) for information.

 ## License